duck123acb/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README_teamcode.md

 robot controller App.
 This module is currently empty (a clean slate) but the process for adding OpModes is straightforward.

+## Code Structure

+*   `TeleOpMecanum.java`: The main tele-operated script for a mecanum-based robot.
+*   `DriveSystem.java`: Manages the robot's movement, including mecanum-specific driving logic.
+*   `IntakeSystem.java`: Controls the robot's intake mechanism.
+*   `PIDSystem.java`: A PID controller for precise motor and mechanism adjustments.

 ## Creating your own OpModes

 The easiest way to create your own OpMode is to copy a Sample OpMode and make it your own.